 - The biology and ecology of the plant

 - How the plant grows and spreads

 - Its processes for propagation and the importance of biosecurity

 - Methods of control including: chemical, mechanical, biological and burial

 - The strengths and challenges that relate to each form of control

 - Site safety, waste disposal and the implications of poor site practice

-Candidates who successfully pass the exam and also provide evidence of their PA1 and PA6 Certificate of Competence in the Safe Use of Pesticides, are entitled to refer to themselves as a PCA Qualified Technicians (PCA QT).
+**Please note: The PCA recognises the importance for employees of having trained and qualified technicians.
+Candidates who successfully pass the exam and also provide evidence of their PA1 and PA6w Certificate of Competence in the Safe Use of Pesticides are entitled to refer to themselves as a PCA Qualified Technicians (PCAQT).

 What people say about our Japanese Knotweed training course